jacobqvist/cabinet-light/README.md

-# Closet light
+# Cabinet light

-I hate, when I cannot see what's in my closet.
-Closets with light are expensive as \*\*\*\*, so I decided to build my own.
+I hate, when I cannot see what's in my cabinet.
+Cabinets with light are expensive as \*\*\*\*, so I decided to build my own.
 Next step is to make it pretty.

 ![Closet light](media/closet-light.gif)